Calculating Income Tax Late Payment Interest

 Delay in filing the return of income would result in a late payment interest to be levied as per Section 234A.
 Interest amount of 1% per month (simple interest) would be applied on the tax amount outstanding.

-Example : A taxpayer has unpaid taxes that is outstanding.
+Example: A taxpayer has unpaid taxes that are outstanding.
 He has not filed his IT Returns by the due date (31st Jul).
 The income tax payable was ₹ 23,300 and he filed his IT returns on 8th Nov.
 What will be the late payment interest levied on him under Section 234A for the delayed filing of IT Return?

 Actual Filed Date: 08-Nov